CONTACT INFORMATION

 - Copy of constitution and by-laws

-For Community-Based Organizations (any of the following)
+- For Community-based Organizations (any of the following)

-- If organization has a physical office, Certification of Existence of Office from the barangay where the office is located
+- If the organization has a physical office, Certification of Existence of Office from the barangay where the office is located

 - Resolution of endorsement coming from the Sangguniang Kabataan

-For School-Based Organizations
+- For School-based Organizations

 - Certificate of Registration or Recognition from a competent school authority supervising student affairs

-For Faith-based organizations
+- For Faith-based organizations

-For chapters of multi-level organizations
+- For chapters of multi-level organizations

 - Certificate of Registration or Recognition from the president governing at the highest organizational level

-For Consortium organizations
+- For Consortium organizations

 Online Submission